 in the Losheimer Ardenner Cultur Boulevard directly at the German-Belgian border.

 The doll world of the ArsFigura

-At the end of the 18th century, at the beginning of the 19th century, toys and dolls were given an educational function.
+At the end of the 18th century and at the beginning of the 19th century, toys and dolls were given an educational role.
 They were specifically donated and used to prepare children for their later role in adult life.
 After the wooden, wax, cloth, papier-mâché and fashion dolls, the golden age of porcelain dolls began.
-Doll manufactories spread throughout Europe.
+Doll manufactories popped up throughout Europe.
 After the glazed porcelain dolls, Parian porcelain dolls were produced in England from 1850 to 1870.
 This was a matt unglazed porcelain that looked like marble (derived from the Greek island of Paros).
 Between 1860 and 1870, the first doll's heads were made in Germany and France from biscuit porcelain, which gave the dolls a natural complexion.
-The doll bodies themselves were made of leather, fabric or wood, but there were also dolls made entirely of porcelain.
-The marking of the dolls was prescribed by law from 1890.
-France's doll manufactories were leading until the end of the 19th century.
-(In 1899, all French manufacturers joined forces to form the Société Francaise de Fabrication des Bébés et Jouëts (SFBJ).
+The doll bodies themselves were made of leather, fabric or wood but there were also dolls made entirely of porcelain.
+The marking of the dolls was prescribed by a law from 1890.
+France's doll manufactories were leading until the end of the 19th century (In 1899, all French manufacturers joined forces to form the Société Francaise de Fabrication des Bébés et Jouëts (SFBJ).
 The German competition from Thuringia (then called Puppenland) took the lead at the beginning of the 20th century.
 The doll dreams of the doll mothers went around the whole world at that time.
 The best known doll manufacturers were Simon & Halbig, Armand/Marseille, Kestner, Kämmer & Reinhard, Bruno Schmidt, Gebrüder Heubach and many others.